 A recipe for skiing success is not complicated: equal parts preparation and attitude, mix, and enjoy!

-If you’re looking for more mellow cross-country skiing terrain, the trails at the AIC in Newcomb are perfect for beginners!
 The roads to Boreas Ponds and Great Camp Santanoni are also excellent skis, but they are long.
 To combine skiing with another activity, the Roosevelt Truck Trail is perfect for birding and gliding!
 Or, hit the links and ski on the Schroon Lake Golf Course.
 After you’re done skiing, head into town for a warm meal and a cozy bed, and to start planning your next trip!